statichunt/statichunt/content/themes/astro-astrowind.md

 author_link: https://github.com/onwidget
 date: 2022-08-31T11:44:50.000Z
 description: >-
-  AstroWind is a free and open-source template to make your website using Astro
-  + Tailwind CSS.
+  AstroWind is a free and open-source blog template to make your website using Astro + Tailwind CSS.
 Ready to start a new project and designed taking into account best practices.
 ssg:
   - Astro
 css: